Lishui: Culture

-Tourism
+Tourist attractions

-The city of Lishui has stepped up its tourism recovery and integration into the Yangtze River Delta region with a number of agreements inked in Shanghai.
+Lishui has stepped up its tourism recovery and integration into the Yangtze River Delta region with a number of agreements inked in Shanghai.
 Under an agreement signed by the Lishui City Administration of Culture, Radio and Television, Tourism and Sports and operators of Shanghai City Tour Card on August 24, 2020, a Shanghai-Lishui annual tourism pass will be launched, enabling holders to visit major attractions in both cities at discounted prices.
 It takes about two hours and 20 minutes to reach Lishui from Shanghai via high-speed rail.
 The city has two dozen 4A- and 5A-level attractions, 2,725 villages and more than 4,300 minsu (Chinese-style B&Bs).

 Lishui is well known in China for its long history and beautiful landscapes.
 Yan Yu Lou (misty rain tower) was built during the Northern Song dynasty (AD 960–1127).
 Many famous ancient poets praised the tower's beauty.
 Other recommendable scenic spots are Fengyangshan-Baishanzu National Natural Resort, Xiandu National Park, and Shishi Temple.
 Shishi Temple is a wooden structure built during the Song and Yuan dynasties (AD 960–1368).
 The most characteristic local dishes are Jade Mutton Roll, Shan Fen Ball, Anren Fish with beancurd, and Xian Cai Hot Pot.